 Financial Harm

 Being injured by a defective medical device also means needing to undergo more medical procedures to fix the problem and replace the device.
 That’s not just frustrating; it’s also expensive.
 You will have medical bills to worry about, and you might even lose wages if you need to take time off from work to recover.
+Victims can pursue compensation for these and other types of damages in a medical malpractice or injury case, including coverage for surgeries, hospital stays, rehabilitation, and ongoing therapies required to address serious injuries.

 You may need to participate in rehabilitative sessions.
 If you are struggling with mental health concerns because of the injury, you may require costly therapy sessions.
 If the device resulted in severe physical injuries or disabilities, you might need to purchase and rely on assistive tools, such as wheelchairs.
+To secure fair compensation, it is important to gather evidence and documentation of all your losses, as the more documentation you have, the easier it will be to determine an amount that adequately compensates you for your injuries.
+In some cases, punitive damages may be awarded if the manufacturer acted with gross negligence or knowingly released a harmful product.

 What Kind of Claim Do I File if a Medical Device Malfunctions?

-You file a personal injury claim for these cases.
-More specifically, you need to file a product liability or medical malpractice case.
 If the injury you suffered occurred because of a manufacturing error of any kind, then those who designed and created the device are liable.

 However, if the problem involved a medical mistake, then a malpractice claim is the right type to file.
 Your lawyer can assist you with this process.
+It is important to contact a qualified attorney experienced in filing product liability claims, as these lawsuits are complex and often require expert witnesses and a detailed understanding of product liability law and the types of compensation that may be available.

 How Long Do I Have to File a Claim for a Defective Medical Device?